 8. Have more sex

-As if you needed another reason to get busy more frequently.
+As if you needed another reason to get busy more frequently, sex is one of the best things to help you sleep.
 “Sexual activity releases endorphins, which help calm us for sleep,” says Chris Brantner, certified sleep science coach at SleepZoo.com.
 “In particular, stimulation leading to climax causes endorphin and dopamine release, which can really help you wind down and get to sleep.”

 Brantner points to a recent survey of close to 500 people conducted by Central Queensland University.
 In it, 64% of respondents reported better sleep when sex involved a partner and led to climax.
 “The researchers hypothesize that it’s not just the endorphin release, but also the fact that sexual activity with another person keeps you away from your devices—less Facebook, less TV before bed—which ties into all the recent research about how smart devices and social media are really hurting our sleep,” says Brantner.
 (Here’s how to choose the best mattress for sex.)